Quantum-Assisted Support Vector Regression: Background

 \subsection{Support vector regression}

-We now review the key background pertinent to SVR~\cite{DBK+97, SS04}.
-A SVR has two formulations known as `primal' and `dual'.
-We start by describing the primal formulation of a linear SVR in~\cref{subsubsec:primal_formulation}, followed by its dual formulation in~\cref{subsubsec:dual_formulation}.
-Finally, we discuss the kernel method that is used to deal with nonlinear regression in~\cref{subsubsec:kernel_method}.
+We now review the key background pertinent to SVR~\cite{DBK+97, SS04}, which is a tool for solving the supervised-learning~(SL) problem of regression.
+A SVR has two formulations known as ``primal'' and ``dual''; we begin by describing the dual formulation of a linear SVR, with the background on primal formulation provided in~\cref{appendix:svr_basics}.
+Then we obtain an expression for the linear SVR model, i.e., the prediction function, in terms of the variables in the dual formulation.
+Finally, we discuss the kernel method that is used to deal with nonlinear regression and state the commonly used kernel functions.